 Courses appropriate for prospective majors

-Students enter Sociology by taking a 100- or 200-level course.
-First-Year students interested in the Sociology program are advised to consult with members of the department at an early date.
+Students often enter Sociology by taking either SOCI-110, Social Analysis, or a 200-level Sociology elective.
+First-year students interested in the Sociology program are encouraged to consult with a member of the department at an early date.

-For course descriptions and requirements for the major, refer to the Academic Bulletin: Sociology.
+For course descriptions or requirements for the major, refer to the Academic Bulletin: Sociology.

 Courses that fulfill distribution requirements